ws111994/Guide-to-Notion/docs/task2.md

 ### Creating the Category

 After creating new page, you will now need to add heading to create categories.
-1. Type the following to create category, then name the catagory.
+**1.** Type the following to create category, then name the category.
 >```
 > /heading 2
 >```